llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 to OpenMP is as follows:

 * `acc parallel` -> `omp target teams`
+* *imp* `nomap` is translated as follows:
+    * If (a) the variable is *imp* `shared` on the `acc parallel`, (b) the variable is *exp* `no_create` on an enclosing `acc data` directive, (c) the variable has no *exp* DMA on any `acc data` in between, and (d) `-fopenacc-no-create-omp=no_alloc`, then:
+        * *imp* `nomap` -> *exp* `map` with a `no_alloc,alloc` map type.
+        * If the variable is specified as a subarray in the enclosing `no_create`, then the full array is specified in the *exp* `map` here.
-* If there exists a scalar variable that is *imp* `nomap` and *imp* `shared` on the `acc parallel`, then -> `defaultmap(tofrom:scalar)`.
+    * Otherwise, if the variable is *imp* `shared` on the `acc parallel` and is a scalar, then -> `defaultmap(tofrom:scalar)`.
+This is generated only once per `acc parallel`.
-  Beyond that, the translation discards *imp* `nomap`.
-Notes:
+    * Otherwise, the translations discards *imp* `nomap`.
+    * Notes:
         * There is a discrepancy between the OpenACC and OpenMP specifications that requires careful consideration here:
             * OpenACC: For any variable, OpenACC's *imp* DAs that normally apply on the `acc parallel` when there's no *exp* DA there are suppressed by any *exp* DMA on an enclosing `acc data`.
 In Clacc, this suppression is what causes a variable to be both *imp* `nomap` and *imp* `shared` on the `acc parallel`.
             * OpenMP: For any variable, OpenMP's *imp* DAs that normally apply on the `omp target teams` when there's no *exp* DA there are *not suppressed* by any *exp* DMA on an enclosing `omp target data`.
         * Thus, when a variable is both *imp* `nomap` and *imp* `shared` on the `acc parallel` and thus there is an enclosing `acc data` with an *exp* DMA for the same variable, Clacc's translation must override any OpenMP *imp* DAs on the `omp target teams` if they don't have the correct semantics for OpenACC, as discussed below.
+In all cases, the correct semantics are to perform no additional action for the variable.
+        * In the case that the suppressing DMA is `no_create`:
+            * The *imp* `map` specified by OpenMP 5.0 never achieves the desired semantics in this case because it always allocates or produces a runtime error when the variable is not present.
+To override that behavior, the Clacc translation specifies the `no_alloc,alloc` map type.
+            * In the case of a subarray in the enclosing `no_create` clause, Clacc specifies the full array in the `no_alloc,alloc` map type.
+This approach avoids the need to copy potentially non-constant subarray bounds.
+              It works correctly because the `no_alloc,alloc` map type then sees the variable as not (fully) present and thus performs no action for it.
-    * In the case of an array:
+        * In the case of an array when the suppressing DMA is not `no_create`:
             * Clacc does not override the *imp* `map` specified by OpenMP 5.0 sec.
 2.19.7 "Data-Mapping Attribute Rules, Clauses, and Directives" p.
 315 L5-6, which says:

-            > If a variable is not a scalar then it is treated as if
+                > If a variable is not a scalar then it is treated as
-            > it had appeared in a map clause with a map-type of
+                > if it had appeared in a map clause with a map-type
-            > tofrom.
+                > of tofrom.

             * It is unclear whether this *imp* `map` specifies the entire array or some array section that is already mapped.
 It is our understanding that some clarification in the direction of the latter will appear in OpenMP 5.1.
             * If a subarray is specified for the array on the enclosing `acc data`, and thus if an array section is specified for the array on the corresponding `omp target data`, then we must consider if this *imp* `map` on the `omp target teams` violates OpenMP 5.0 sec.
 2.19.7.1, "map Clause", "Restrictions", p.
 321 L9-12, which says:

-            > If any part of the original storage of a list item with
+                > If any part of the original storage of a list item
-            > an explicit data-mapping attribute has corresponding
+                > with an explicit data-mapping attribute has
-            > storage in the device data environment prior to a task
-            > encountering the construct associated with the map
-            > clause, all of the original storage must have
                 > corresponding storage in the device data environment
-            > prior to the task encountering the construct.
+                > prior to a task encountering the construct
+                > associated with the map clause, all of the original
+                > storage must have corresponding storage in the
+                > device data environment prior to the task
+                > encountering the construct.

-        * We are unsure whether the phrases "with an explicit data-mapping attribute" and "the map clause" are intended to refer to the same thing.
-It is our understanding that the former phrase is intended to relax this restriction in the case of this *imp* `map`, and so the code that Clacc generates appears to conform to OpenMP 5.0.
+            * It is our understanding that the phrase "with an explicit data-mapping attribute" is intended to relax this restriction in the case of this *imp* `map`, and so the code that Clacc generates appears to conform to OpenMP 5.0.
             * At the time of this writing, Clang's OpenMP support implements only the OpenMP 4.5 version of the above restriction, which does not include the phrase "with an explicit data-mapping attribute".
-Thus, this *imp* `map` clause normally produces an error diagnostic.
+Thus, this *imp* `map` clause normally produces a compile-time error diagnostic.
 However, apparently due to a bug, Clang happens to suppress the diagnostic when *exp* `shared` is specified for the array.
 Fortunately, Clacc always specifies *exp* `shared` here as the translation of the *imp* `shared` from the `acc parallel`, so Clacc effectively sees OpenMP 5.0 behavior.
             * Neither OpenACC 3.0 nor OpenMP 5.0 appear to clarify how references to an array in an `acc parallel` or `omp target teams` are mapped if multiple enclosing `acc data` or `omp target data` directives specify conflicting array sections for the array.
 It is our understanding that some clarification will appear in OpenMP 5.1.
 Until OpenACC includes a similar clarification, Clacc assumes the semantics of OpenMP.
               See "Basic Data Attributes" above.
             * As an alternative to depending on the *imp* `map` clause, our related assumptions about the OpenMP 5.0 spec, and Clang's apparent bug in the case of *exp* `shared`, Clacc could have attempted to copy any subarray specification from the enclosing `acc data` to an *exp* `map` clause here.
 Again, the OpenACC spec doesn't yet clarify which `acc data` would be appropriate.
 Moreover, if any expression in that subarray specification were non-constant, Clacc would have to extract it from the original subarray, store it in a local variable, and reference that variable in both array section specifications to guarantee the correct value.
 This approach would be more complicated to implement and maintain, and the OpenMP code produced by source-to-source mode could be significantly more challenging to read.
-    * In the case of a scalar:
+        * In the case of a scalar when the suppressing DMA is not `no_create`:
             * The normal OpenMP *imp* DA is `firstprivate`, which obviously does not have the `shared` behavior required by OpenACC.
-        * The `defaultmap(tofrom:scalar)` in the translation overrides this *imp* `firstprivate`.
+            * The `defaultmap(tofrom:scalar)` in Clacc's translation
+              overrides this *imp* `firstprivate`.
             * As an alternative to using `defaultmap`, Clacc could have generated an *exp* `map` clause per scalar.
               However, this would be less consistent with the handling of arrays, and so the OpenMP code produced by source-to-source mode would be more confusing to understand.
-    * Regardless of variable type, the variable should already be present on the device due to the enclosing `acc data`, and so no new allocation or data transfers are expected to be possible regardless of the map type.
+        * When the suppressing DMA is not `no_create`, regardless of the variable type, the variable should already be present on the device due to the suppressing DMA, and so no new allocation or data transfers are expected to be possible regardless of the map type.
 Because Clacc depends on the implicit `tofrom` for non-scalars, Clacc chooses `tofrom` for scalars for consistency.
-    * The reference counter for the variable will be affected by the `map` clauses even though OpenACC doesn't specify that behavior.
+        * When the variable is already present, including when the suppressing DMA is `no_create`, the reference counter for the variable will be affected by the `map` clauses even though OpenACC doesn't specify that behavior.
 However, this behavior shouldn't be observable given that it's OpenACC's structured reference counter, which is guaranteed not to fall to zero before the enclosing `acc data` ends either way.
 * All DMAs are mapped in the same manner as when appearing on an `acc data`.  *imp* `copy` is mapped in the same manner as *exp* `copy`.
 * *imp* `shared` -> *exp* `shared`